Leo VI the Wise: Early life

 Born on 19 September 866 to the empress Eudokia Ingerina, Leo was either the illegitimate son of Emperor Michael III or the second son of Michael's successor, Basil I the Macedonian.
 Eudokia was both Michael III's mistress and Basil's wife.
 In 867, Michael was assassinated by Basil, who succeeded him as emperor.
 As the second-eldest son of the Emperor, Leo was associated on the throne in 870 and became the direct heir on the death of his older half-brother Constantine in 879.
 However, Leo and Basil did not like each other; a relationship that only deteriorated after Eudokia's death, when Leo, unhappy with his marriage to Theophano, took up a mistress in the person of Zoe Zaoutzaina.
-Basil married Zoe off to an insignificant official, and later almost had Leo blinded when he was accused of conspiring against him.
+Basil had married Zoe off to an insignificant official, and later almost had Leo blinded when he was accused of conspiring against him.
 On 29 August 886, Basil died in a hunting accident, though he claimed on his deathbed that there was an assassination attempt in which Leo was possibly involved.